 Quality of foliage and stems

 Ornamental plants are displayed in buildings for their ornamental appeal.
 Roses, for example, are pruned heavily to encourage abundant blooming.
 Foliage plants are grown almost exclusively for their foliage (leaves).
-Only a handful are grown for their blooms as well their foliage (Spathiphyllum is the most common).
+Only a handful are grown for their blooms as well as their foliage (Spathiphyllum is the most common).
 A variety of plants bloom but these blooms (or their buds) are removed to encourage strong foliage development that is otherwise sacrificed somewhat to bloom development and seed production.
 Aglaonema blooms are removed because they have very little aesthetic appeal.
 Removing them allows the plant to dedicate more resources and energy to more important functions, such as new leaf growth.

 Another example is with Ficus trees.
 In many situations, two branches will emerge from one.
 Often the smaller or less desirable branch is removed to allow the other branch to develop strong and healthy—this ensures a tree with structural stability.